Last updated on October 26th, 2023 at 15:52

 Does The Type Of Milk Matter?

 simply because the various types of milk produce a very different tasting coffee.
-How your resulting cup of coffee will be will vary a lot in taste depending of what milk you use – regardless of steaming or frothing it (or not).
+How your resulting cup of coffee will be will vary a lot in taste depending on what milk you use – regardless of steaming or frothing it (or not).
 The milk flavor will affect and influence the coffee drink you are making.

-Standard diary milk of 2% is the best choice as produces the right level of foam and a good quality creamy texture.
+Standard diary milk of 2% is the best choice as it produces the right level of foam and a good quality creamy texture.

-Low fat and non-fat milk can create good quality foam as well but is lacking the creamy velvet like texture.
+Low fat and non-fat milk can create good quality foam as well but is lacking the creamy velvet-like texture.
 This is why whole milk is much better than low fat or skimmed milk.

-Plant-based milks and nut based milks are popular choices but they don’t have the same properties as diary milk.
-For use in coffee look for the barista version.
+Plant-based milks and nut-based milks are popular choices, but they don’t have the same properties as diary milk.
+For use in coffee, look for the barista version.
 The barista version has been changed slightly to have stabilizers and fats to get the same quality of foam and the creamy texture.